-More InformationIf your query is not answered above or you would like further advice please contact Natasha Firth on (04) 494 0668 or email her using the form email@example.com
+More InformationIf your query is not answered above or you would like further advice please contact Jason Hewett on 04 495 7264 or email him using the form firstname.lastname@example.org

 - Fact Sheet 12: Territorial Authorities and Class 4 Gaming Machine Numbers

 - Current Gambling Regulations